Australia Q1 business investment booms in boost to economy

-SYDNEY, May 27 (Reuters) - Australian business investment jumped by the most in almost a decade in the first quarter as businesses took advantage of tax breaks to buy new machinery, suggesting economic growth could also beat forecasts.
+SYDNEY, May 27 (Reuters) - Australian business investment jumped by the most in almost a decade in the first quarter as businesses took advantage of tax breaks to buy new machinery, a major plus for economic growth and productivity.

 ($1 = 1.2942 Australian dollars)